Professor819/Decision-Makers/README.md

 Attendees : 19240,19269,19263,19256

-Tasks done : 19240 and 19269 have drawn a basic database design and all members together have drawn class diagram
+Tasks accomplished : 19240 and 19269 have drawn a basic database design and all members together have drawn class diagram

 software used for class diagram : draw.io